creativecreatorormaybenot/clock/README.md

   + Mention that usually accessibility and with that semantics are taken care of by prebuilt widgets, but for this clock face it was necessary to do it manually, i.e.</a> override [ `RenderObject.describeSemanticsConfiguration` ](https://api.flutter.dev/flutter/rendering/RenderObject/describeSemanticsConfiguration.html) .

+    - Show the semantics view.

+  + Show every (major) component by itself.

   + Add link to it to README.

   + Potentially post it on https://dev.to/.